bids-standard/bids-matlab/CONTRIBUTING.md

 Please keep the title of your pull request short but informative.

-It is important that your pull-request should target the development branch (`dev`) of the BIDS-MATLAB parent repository: this is because we aim to keep the stable version of the toolbox in the `main` branch and the latest version in the `dev` branch.

 Use one of the following prefixes in the title of your pull request:

 - `[ENH]` - enhancement of the software that adds a new feature or support for